Bombardier’s Aventra is a modular, easily customisable single-deck train capable of operating in both diesel and electric modes. It is…

 Due to growing demand, the corridor is recognised as a route that can derive benefits to a great extent from increased capacity and improvements.

-Initiated by Network Rail, the Paisley Corridor Improvement (PCI) project intends to address the capacity issue while providing an infrastructure that can facilitate additional services between Glasgow-Inverclyde and Glasgow-Ayrshire lines during peak times.
+Initiated by Network Rail, the Paisley Corridor Improvement (PCI) project intended to address the capacity issue while providing an infrastructure that could facilitate additional services between Glasgow-Inverclyde and Glasgow-Ayrshire lines during peak times.

-The project involves track works, signalling and construction of two new platforms at Glasgow Central station.
+The project involved track works, signalling and construction of two new platforms at Glasgow Central station.

-Estimated to cost £170m, the PCI project is funded by Network Rail and Transport Scotland under the Glasgow Airport Rail Link Act of 2007.
-The project is underway and is expected to be completed by January 2012.
+The £170m PCI project was funded by Network Rail and Transport Scotland under the Glasgow Airport Rail Link Act of 2007.
+The project was completed in 2012.

 Paisley Corridor project details